mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Possible directions would include

-* More guidance on transport for RTCP (for example, when to use QUIC streams vs. DATAGRAMs).
+* More guidance on transport for RTCP (for example, when to use QUIC streams vs. DATAGRAMs) including guidance on prioritization between streams and DATAGRAMs for the performance of RTCP.

 * More guidance on the use of real-time-friendly congestion control algorithms (for example, Copa {{Copa}}, L4S {{?RFC9330}}, etc.).

 * More guidance for congestion control and rate adaptation for multiple RoQ flows (whether streams or datagrams).

 * Possible guidance for connection sharing between real-time and non-real-time flows, including considerations for congestion control and rate adaptation, scheduling, prioritization, and which ALPNs to use.

+* Investigation of the effects of delaying or dropping DATAGRAMs due to congestion before they can be transmitted by the QUIC stack.

+* Implementation of translating middleboxes for translating between RoQ and RTP over UDP.
+As described in {{topologies}}, RoQ can be used to connect to some RTP middleboxes using some topologies, and these middleboxes might be connecting RoQ endpoints and non-RoQ endpoints, so will need to translate between RoQ and RTP over UDP.

 For these reasons, publication of this document as a stable reference for implementers to test with, and report results, seems useful.